MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

       The `embeddinglib.js` file, which contains the Embedding SDK, is included in the `MicroStrategyLibrary` web application.

-   1. Configure variables to set the values for the path to the MicroStrategy Library installation, the project ID, and the dossier ID.
+   1. Configure variables to set the values for the path to the MicroStrategy Library installation, the project ID, and the dashboard ID.

       - Set the value of the `baseURL` variable to the path to your MicroStrategy Library by replace `https://demo.microstrategy.com/MicroStrategyLibraryInsights` with your Library Server URL.